lsawade/introduction-to-conda/docs/environments.md

 how to define version numbers is given at the end of the [Cheatsheet](cheatsheet.md).

-Let's use this file to create the enviroment
+Let's use this file to recreate the enviroment
 ```bash
 conda env create -f test-env.yml
 ```
 If the enviroment still exists remove it or give it a different name by using the `--name <env-name>` option.
 Since we are using a file we will not be prompted whether we want to create the environment.

 ## Export an environment & reproduce it